-AUTHOR(S): Mara Berde SUMMARY: Wake up your body in this active, fitness-based tefillah (prayer) activity.
+AUTHOR(S): Mara Berde SUMMARY: Wake up your body and warm up your soul in this active, sports-oriented tefilah (prayer) activity.
 We will connect prayers from the morning service to our bodies and our breath.
-Come prepared to move your body; we will be running, skipping, jumping, stretching, and more.
-(Please wear athletic shoes and comfortable clothes!) - Submitted by Mara Berde TOPIC(S): Fitness/athletics; tefillah (prayer) LEARNING OBJECTIVE: Participants will: have more energy, feel more calm after having focused on breath and breathing; feel good about the day ahead; gain ideas for athletics-based morning rituals and alternative tefillah (prayer) AUDIENCE: Applicable to any age; most activities presented can be for a very small group (3 people) up to about 30 people TIMING: 45-60 minutes APPENDICES: Modeh Ani text; 3 blessings from Birkot Hashachar/morning blessings (below) MATERIALS NEEDED: None SET-UP DETAILS: Large, open space for running and stretching.
-Be sure to hang Modeh Ani and text of blessings on wall or fence nearby.
+Come prepared to move and be moved.
+(We will be running, skipping, jumping, and more please wear athletic shoes and comfortable clothes!) - Submitted by Mara Berde TOPIC(S): Tefillah; sports/exercise/athletics LEARNING OBJECTIVE: Participants will: have more energy, feel good about the day ahead, gain program ideas for athletics-based morning rituals AUDIENCE: Applicable to any age; most activities presented can be for a very small group (3 people) up to about 30 people, though modifiable for larger groups TIMING: 45 minutes APPENDICES: Modeh Ani text; 3 blessings from Birkot Hashachar (morning blessings) MATERIALS NEEDED: Large open space for running & stretching; text of Modeh Ani and blessings written on large papers SET-UP DETAILS: Hang Modeh Ani and text of blessings on wall or fence nearby.
 Preferred space is outdoor court (basketball, tennis, hockey, etc.) with enough space for running.
 If rain or bad weather, can use gym or large, empty room.